Sustainable Purchasing Policy

 Socially Responsible/Ethical Purchasing Standards

-In demonstrating a commitment to sustainability and seeking to ensure safe and healthy workplaces for the people who make products for Rollins College.
+Rollins demonstrates a commitment to sustainability and seeks to ensure safe and healthy workplaces for the people who make products for Rollins College.
 Rollins is an affiliate of the Worker Rights Consortium (www.workersrights.org/).
 The Worker Rights Consortium (WRC) is an independent labor rights monitoring organization, conducting investigations of working conditions in factories around the globe.
 Their purpose is to combat sweatshops and protect the rights of workers who make apparel and other products.

 The WRC conducts independent, in-depth investigations; issues public reports on factories producing for major brands; and aids workers at these factories in their efforts to end labor abuses and defend their workplace rights.
 The WRC has the support of over 175 college and university affiliates and its primary focus is the labor practices of factories that make university-related apparel.